tholian-network/stealth/README.md

-- It can double-function as a Content-Auditing and Content-Filtering Web Proxy inside other Web Browsers, which allows corporate-like setups with a shared peer-to-peer cache and a local Web Archive of the Internet.
+- It can double-function as a Content-Auditing and Content-Filtering Web Proxy inside other Web Browsers, which allows corporate-like setups with a shared peer-to-peer Cache and a local Web Archive of the Internet.

 - It has intelligent error handling.
 In case a website is not available anymore, the `stealth:fix-request` error page allows to download websites automagically from trusted